 Treating or resolving cherry eye will require a professional who can preserve and reattach the gland.
 It’s advisable to visit your vet when you discover cherry eye.
 It’s not a medical emergency, but it can cause some health concerns.

 If cherry eye remains untreated, it can damage the gland and lead to chronic dry eye.
 It’s also possible for the gland to swell, thus restricting blood flow to the eye.
-The welling will make your dog uncomfortable, and they might wind up scratching the eye that heightens the chances of infection and damage.
+The welling will make your dog uncomfortable, and they might wind up scratching the eye heightening the chances of infection and damage.

 After visiting the vet, he or she might recommend dog-safe eye drops to reduce inflammation.
 The drops will provide additional moisture that will comfort your dog and boost eye health.
 These eye drops won’t, however, be the cure.